|GNED 101: An Introduction to Arts and Sciences|

 Work placements take place at the end of the fourth semester.
 Possible locations include:

 Qualified graduates can earn the Nutrition & Healthy Lifestyle Promotion diploma with two additional semesters of study.
 Earn two diplomas in three years!
-Common first year with the Nutrition & Healthy Lifestyle Promotion diploma program to help streamline career aspirations.
+Both the Food and Nutrition Management program and the Nutrition & Healthy Lifestyle Promotion program share a common first year of study.
+This may help streamline career aspirations.

 Select your uniform for this program.